JVHallam/kata_design_patterns/fluent/README.md

 * Print it

 # Random values
-* With random values
 * User.Name:
-   * Create an array of a few names
+    * Take this list of names
-   * Get one at random
+        * Jake
+        * Jack
+        * Joe
+        * Harry
+        * Tom

+    * Now use Random to select which one to use

 * User.Age:
-    * An int between 0 and 100
+    * Randomly pick an int between 0 and 100

-    * Address:
+* User.Address:
     * Address.PostCode
-            * SO + a number between 0 and 10
+        * Generate the string "SO" + random int between 0 and 10

     * Address.HouseNumber:
         * An int between 0 and 100

 * Create a few
 * Print them